jbaron/cats/README.md

 The easiest way to start using CATS it to follow these simple steps:

 * In case you haven't already installed NW.js (previously known as node-webkit) on your machine, do that first.
-In case you have nodejs installed, you can install
-  NW.js by typing the following command (using npm, the node package manager):

-        npm install -g nwjs

-  Alternatively you can download NW.js from the following page: [NW.js downloads](http://nwjs.io).
+  You can download NW.js from the following page: [NW.js downloads](http://nwjs.io/downloads/).

+  Make sure you download at least version 0.15.x or higher, since CATS relies on some ES6 features that are missing from earlier versions.
+Also if you want to be able to debug, get the SDK version.

 * Get the CATS binary package (it is a file called cats-x.y.z.nw).
 You can download it from the following location: